lazyaashish/Binance-Futures-testnet-trading-bot/README.md

 File logs include DEBUG-level request and response details.
 Console logs only show warnings and errors so the CLI output stays readable.

 This repository includes `logs/sample_market_limit_orders.log` as a mock sample showing the expected log format for one Market order and one Limit order.
-It is not evidence of a live testnet execution.
+It's not evidence of a live testnet execution.

 Security notes: